Last Updated: 1.28.2019

 2.1 Purchasing a Plan.
 To use certain services, Customer must purchase a plan for the Account (each, a “Plan”) by following the directions on the Site.
 The price, number of returns that may be processed and filed (i.e., quantity), and term of the Plan will be set forth in the Plan Document(s) at the time of purchase.
 Customers are not entitled to a refund for a pre-paid Plan (or any remaining portion) if the Plan is terminated before the end of the applicable term.
 LumaTax may change the pricing, from time to time in its sole discretion, by (a) updating the Site and/or (b) sending a price change notice email to Customers; provided however that any price changes will not take effect for Customer before the end of the applicable term of a pre-paid Plan, if any purchased by Customer.
 Notwithstanding the foregoing, LumaTax may correct pricing errors in its sole discretion, and such corrections shall apply immediately.

-2.2 Payment Terms.
-At the time of purchase, Customer agrees to pay the then-current applicable Plan price as set forth in the Plan Document(s).
-Customer authorizes LumaTax (and a third party payment processing vendor that LumaTax may use) to automatically debit Customer’s bank account or credit card account, according to billing information provided by Customer, in the amount of the total payment required for Customer’s purchase of a Plan.
+2.3 Payment Terms.
+At the time of purchase, Customer agrees to pay the then-current applicable Plan (and if applicable Subscription) price as set forth in the Plan Document(s).
+Customer authorizes LumaTax (and a third party payment processing vendor that LumaTax may use) to automatically debit Customer’s bank account or credit card account, according to billing information provided by Customer, in the amount of the total payment required for Customer’s purchase of a Plan (and if applicable Subscription).
 Customer is responsible for any insufficient funds or charge-back fees, and authorizes LumaTax to debit Customer’s bank account or credit card account for all such fees.
 Pricing is exclusive of all taxes, levies or duties imposed by taxing authorities with respect to Customer’s purchase of Services; and Customer is responsible for payment of all applicable taxes, levies, or duties.
 LumaTax is solely responsible for taxes based upon its net income, assets, payroll, property, and employees.

 3.2 Automatic Software Authorization.
 The Services include components that may remotely transmit information from Customer and its Authorized User’s computer or device and other online service accounts to LumaTax in order to enable LumaTax to provide Customer with the Services.
 Customer hereby consents to and authorizes LumaTax to retrieve or receive and process such information.